rwaldron/tc39-notes/es7/2017-01/jan-26.md

 AWB: I undertsand, you have contacts where you have keywords where a comma separated list is very natural in the statement context. if you don't have a header on the statement context it looks like somethign else.

 JM: I just wanted to point out also that I know the class bodies are originally designe around statementlists.
-They aren't aren't that now though
+They aren't that now though

-AWB: They are statementlist like, in particular one of the things we wanted to allow for was the potential for future inclsion of declarative satements like let/const or even function.
+AWB: They are statementlist like, in particular one of the things we wanted to allow for was the potential for future inculsion of declarative statements like let/const or even function.
 That could have useful meaning, particularly now that we're adding lexical contours to these things.

 DE: This syntax wouldn't preclude any of those issues

 AWB: It makes the syntax less....

-DE: YOU have a bare thing but i tisn't followed by a brace?
+DE: YOU have a bare thing but it isn't followed by a brace?
 What's the issue?

-AWB: You have bare things that look like assignment statemnts;
+AWB: You have bare things that look like assignment statements;

 JM: You're suggesting the alternative is a keyword prefix interspersed?

 AWB: The alternative would be to follow the pattern we've used for essentially all other <missed it> except concise methods.

-DE: This is really abou tthe first point in the three (no public/private keyword)
+DE: This is really about the first point in the three (no public/private keyword)

 AWB: They all tie together.